docker/docs/_includes/why_d4a.md

 seeing to the upstream.
 In Docker for {{cloudprovider}}, you receive new tools to communicate any issues you experience quickly and securely to Docker employees.
-The Docker for {{cloudprovider}} shell includes a `docker-diagnose` script which, at your request, will transmit detailed diagnostic information to Docker support staff to reduce the traditional "please-post-the-output-of-this-command" back and forth frequently encountered in bug reports.
+The Docker for {{cloudprovider}} shell includes a `docker-diagnose` script which, at your request, transmits detailed diagnostic information to Docker support staff to reduce the traditional "please-post-the-output-of-this-command" back and forth frequently encountered in bug reports.